August 7, 2021

 Back in November 2019, after a very enjoyable evening at Taipei’s Experimental Theater, I reckoned Ai~Sa sa (哎～撒撒) by choreographer Baru Madiljin (巴魯·瑪迪霖) for Tjimur Dance Theater was one of the best pieces I’d seen in the city that year.
 But I’ll confess to being concerned whether it would work online.

 Yes, it does.
 And better than that, thanks to some excellent video editing by Maurice Lai (黎宇文) that mixes film of the stage production with street and studio locations, it works very well indeed.

-Madiljin explains that the title itself is one of those new expressions, ‘ai, sa sa’ being a sort of interjection to laugh at one’s own attitue; or sometimes a gasp of surprise or a sort of way of telling yourself to ‘get over it’.
+‘Ai, sa sa’ is one of those near impossible-to-translate accurately phrases that most languages have.
+It’s a sort of interjection, something you might say as you laugh at your own attitude, or perhaps a gasp of surprise, or maybe a way of telling yourself to ‘get over it’.

 Tjimur Dance Theater is dedicated to the culture of the Paiwan people but it’s also very much of today.
 As such, Ai~Sa sa is a largely light-hearted and quirky look at contemporary life, although it does have its deeper, more thoughtful moments.

 That occasional flitting between places helps make clearer the dance’s references to local life and customs, although its theme of life and relationships in all their varying moods and moments from warm to poignant and bittersweet, have a pretty universal reach.